diegovalle/Homicide-MX-Drug-War/readme.md

-﻿Homicide in Mexico and the Drug War
+﻿Analysis of the Drug War in Mexico
 =========================================================
 Homicides in Mexico have increased greatly since the government sent in the military to fight drug cartels in December 2006.
 These series of scripts explore various statistics related to the increase in violence